Contact Sales

 PMOS30, alongside a Patient Incident Reporting Tool (PIRT), are additional assessment structures to engage with patients to get their take on the care or treatment they are receiving.
 The British Medical Journal has several articles that talk about the important of incorporating patient safety safeguarding measures into patient engagement tools, to ensure compliance with medical best practices, duties of care, and legal requirements from clinicians.

-A doctor performs a healthcare questionnaire with a patient and their partner.
+A doctor performing a questionnaire with a patient.

 Patient Engagement action plan